Ty-Oustrich/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Two HTML pages, one for login, the other for displaying score and percentile
+- **HTML** - Three HTML pages, login, starting page, leaderboard where percentile for your score will be displayed.
 - **CSS** - Displays a clean ui, including use of the spotify logo and colors.
 Large text box to emphasize the score and percentile.
 Loading bar built in css.
 - **React** - processes Login, api query, score and percentile display.
 - **Web service** - Backend service for: